AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 ## Conclusions
 The first half of the semester was focused on designing the experiment and assembling the modified coiled flocculator; however, a few experiments were conducted.
 Trouble-shooting issues that arose during experimentation has stopped the team's work for now.
 Up to this point, the team is not completely confident in the data obtained from the first three experiments.
 Although the results support the hypothesis that the rate of head loss accumulation decreases over the length of the flocculator, the team would like to address some of the issues with the experimental design and conduct more experiments before attempting to characterize the rate of free coagulant nanoparticle attachment.

+[EM: Excited to see how this work will continue!
+Great research thus far despite the issues faced.
+A suggestion: consider testing the pressure sensors before using them in an experiment by having them measure over a distance of an already known pressure change.
+Most of the sensors in the lab are wonky, so always assume the worst.]

 ## Future Work
 Before continuing experiments, the team plans on replacing the unstable pressure sensor and recalibrating the PiD control.
 Once the team has finished troubleshooting the experimental design, experiments can be run again.
 The team will begin by repeating the first three experiments to confirm whether or not the data is valid.
 After which we will begin varying the turbidity and velocity gradient in order to determine the first rate constants for the transport of coagulant nanoparticles to the clay and flocculator surfaces.

+[EM: Avoid using "we."]

 A question arose during experimentation that may be explored later.
 After noticing that the placement of where the coagulant was added was too far from the flocculator, the team questioned what other surfaces free coagulant nanoparticles were attaching to before entering the flocculator.
 This may become an issue in characterizing nanoparticle attachment rate if the team does not know the actual coagulant concentration entering the flocculator.